Doing funeral flowers differently

 are compostable

 Arrangements contain no wire or plastic.
 This means that they use no plastic-based floral foam, plastic trays, plastic tape or synthetic ribbon.
-Arrangements are 100% compostable.
+Funeral tributes can be 100% compostable and eco-friendly.

 are unique

-Each arrangement is built around a conversation about a person, and about which flowers would work beautifully.
+Each floral tribute is built around a conversation about a person, and about which flowers would work beautifully.
 Created especially for you with no two arrangements ever the same.

 contain UK grown flowers and foliage